Scene Description Problems

 So, investing in your scene description is a no-brainer!
 But there’s no ‘right’ way to write scene description, just multiple wrong ways … Are you doing any of these top 5 mistakes?
 Check it out:

 1) Too much ‘black on the page’

 First, the classic issue.
 When writers have ‘too much black on the page’, this usually means the scene description is far too dense.
-There may be many lines of description before a blank space … Or the writer may have gone overboard, describing every little thing in the scene.
+There may be many lines before a blank space … Or the writer may have gone overboard, describing every little thing in the scene.
 Very often it’s both.

 2) Too much white stuff